Adaptive Cross-Layer Attention for Image Restoration: ACLA: Adaptive Cross-Layer Attention

 The sampling parameter $\beta_{i,k}^{j,l}$ in Equation (\ref{eq:hard_mask}) can be regarded as a soft gating mask, which is used to generate the hard gating mask.
 To achieve input-dependent key selection, a mask unit $\mathcal{M}$ is used to generate the soft gating mask $\beta$ from the features of the sampled keys as

 Following the design in \cite{verelst2020dynamic}, a $1\times 1$ convolution layer is used as the mask unit $\mathcal{M}$ in our model.
 Gumbel noise $\epsilon_{i, l, 1}^k$ and $\epsilon_{i, l, 2}^k$ are set to $0$ during inference.
-With such design, we are able to generate a soft gating mask from features of sampled keys and turn it into a hard gating mask to enable the search for sampled keys based on the input.
-The adaptive key selection process of ACLA is illustrated in Figure~\ref{fig:adaptive cross-layer_attention}.
-It is worthwhile to emphasize that while both CLA and ACLA have a parameter $K$, the meaning of this parameter is significantly different for each method.
-While CLA sample a fixed number, $K$, of keys at each layer, ACLA would only sample at most $K$ keys at each layer.
-The actual number of sampled keys at each layer by ACLA is determined by optimization of the neural network with ACLA modules, which includes the searching process for the informative sampled keys at each layer.
+With such a design, we are able to generate a soft gating mask from features of sampled keys and turn it into a hard gating mask to achieve the search for sampled keys based on the input.
+The overall framework of adaptive key selection in an ACLA module is illustrated in Figure~\ref{fig:ACLA}.

 To demonstrate the effectiveness of adaptive key selection in ACLA, we compare the keys selected by ACLA and those selected by vanilla Cross-Layer Non-Local (CLNL) at different layers for a query feature in Figure~\ref{fig:key_sample_vis}.
 It can be observed that semantically similar keys are selected by ACLA for the query feature.